Leedstown Little Ladybirds Childminding - Victoria Shirlow

 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

 I am an Ofsted registered childminder situated in the village of Leedstown.
-I have a Level 3 diploma in childcare and I am SENco trained, my husband is my assistant and is currently studying his level 3.
-We cover both term time and school holidays, and will be excepting funded children.
+I have a Level 4 qualification in childcare and I am SENco trained, I am currently studying my third year of my Primary education teaching degree.
+I have twWo assistants who work with me, and they both hold a foundation degree in childcare.
+We are open in term time and school holidays, and except funded children.

 Who to contact